Here is how to check status of 2024 US Visa Lottery application

 “Fees are increasing for new visa applications as of May 30, 2023, only.
 Applicants who pay the visa fee before May 30, 2023, and schedule an interview within 365 days of the day payment is made are not affected by this change.

-“There is no requirement for the interview to actually occur during that 365-day period, applicants must just take the step of scheduling an appointment within 365 days,” myjoyonline quoted the embassy as having said.
+“There is no requirement for the interview to actually occur during that 365-day period, applicants must just take the step of scheduling an appointment within 365 days,” the US embassy in Ghana said.

-Meanwhile, watch the latest episode of People and Places on GhanaWeb TV below:

 SARA